s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

     orr    \tmp2, \tmp2, #MM_TYPE_PAGE_TABLE
 ```

-Next, a pointer to the next зage table in the hierarchy is converted to a table descriptor.
+Next, a pointer to the next page table in the hierarchy is converted to a table descriptor.
 (A descriptor must have 2 lower bits set to `1`)

 ```
     str    \tmp2, [\tbl, \tmp1, lsl #3]